the-modem-distro/pinephone_modem_sdk/README.md

     * Audio: Works for me (tm)
     * Ring In: Works correctly when setting the modem to report RING to all interfaces.
 You can do this by sending the following command to the modem:
       * AT+QURCCFG:"urcport","all"
+    * GPS: Working
     * Sleep / Power management: The kernel is always running in low power mode now, this should make the Pinephone consume between 1.12%-1.89% battery on suspend, giving a max runtime on a battery charge of 78 hours / 3 days if there's nothing waking it up, in par with factory firmware with ADB disabled.
     * Non persistent data partition (now there's no way of corrupting anything when killing the modem)
 * System images:
-	* Three images available: root_fs, root_fs_full and recovery_fs
   * root_fs: Default system image.
 Includes a minimal root filesystem and one application replacing the entire Qualcomm / Quectel stack.
 Some functions are not yet functional
-        * recovery_fs: Minimal bootable image to be flashed into the recovery MTD partitions to retrieve logs and make changes to the root image
+  * recovery_fs: Minimal bootable image to be flashed into the recovery partitions to retrieve logs and make changes to the root image
+* Custom AT Commands:
+  * AT+ADBON / AT+ADBOFF: Enable or disable ADB at runtime (this will reset USB for a second)
+  * AT+RESETUSB: Stop and start USB on the modem
+  * AT+QFASTBOOT: Jump to fastboot mode
+  * AT+REBOOT_REC: Jump to recovery mode
+  * AT+PWRDN: Shut down the modem
+  * AT+QDAI: WIP, set audio configuration on the modem

 Next steps:
- 1. Implement the AT commands we actually use (QDAI et al)
- 2. Finish up some special commands to reset USB and disable/enable ADB during runtime
+ 1. Finish and tidy up the AT command handling stuff
  2. Find a way to correctly subscribe to call notifications instead of using ugly hacks
- 3. Fix GPS: The port is not binding to the USB side, so no messages are passed through even if GPS is correctly enabled.
-More investigation is required
+ 3. Running out of pending stuff!

 ##### NOTES:
 ###### Proprietary recipes removed